wp-plugins/woocommerce-nl-alternative/readme.txt

 Extract the zip file and just drop the contents in the wp-content/plugins/ directory of your WordPress installation and then activate the Plugin from the Plugins page.

-You should not activate it at the same time as the WooCommerce (nl) plugin.

 == Frequently Asked Questions ==

 = Why are my Checkout and Shop pages not translated? =

-When this plugin is activated upon installation of WooCommerce, it will make these pages with Dutch names.
+When this plugin is activated upon installation of WooCommerce, it will make those pages with Dutch names.
-If you activated and did setup WooCommerce, without this translation activated, you will have to rename the title of those pages yourself manually.
+If you activated and did setup WooCommerce without this translation activated, you will have to rename the title of those pages yourself manually.

 == Changelog ==

-= 2
+= 2.4.6.2
-* 2015-
+* 2015-09-17
 * Only support WordPress 3.7+, since they really are supported.
+* Storefront 1.5.1.

 = 2.4.6.1 =
 * 2015-08-25